USD ($)

 «IP Addressing and Subnetting : Configure ...

-What is IPv4 Header?
+What is an IPv4 Header?

-Each field contains specific information required for data transfer with IPv4 technology.
+Each field in the IPv4 header contains specific information required for data transfer with IPv4 technology.

 Cisco CCNA Certification Training CourseEnter the field of networking by preparing for CCNA certification.Explore course